 The V2 commercial costs almost the same as the basic Uplift V2, but it will have a more narrow scope of users.
 Should the desk include a more advanced keypad such as the one-touch button keypad at no additional cost, it could be tied with Branch.

 This keypad is very convenient as you do not need to press and hold the button to get to the desired desk height.
 You just press it and the desk will move on its own.
 For the V2 commercial standing desk’s price, we think that this is a very fitting inclusion, or at least have the option to have one at no added cost.

 And more users will find the Branch of value since it can go as high as 52” without any wobbles.
 But the V2 is still a popular desk among users with average height, it is still decently stable at the mid-height range.
 And customizing your Uplift desk can be a delight, just for as long as your budget is up for it.

 Say for example, for the control panel,

-Uplift gives you an option of 5 types of the control panel.
+Uplift gives you an option of 5 types of control panels.
 And aside from the memory presets, each type of control panel has convenient and unique features.
 You can even choose to have it angled or flushed against the desks.
 That’s why UPLIFT is still a valuable commodity.
 The brand also has a more generous warranty.

-So to not be confused the best choice would be: A Branch desk for taller users looking for a more stable unit and the Uplift V2 commercial for average users who want a smorgasbord of options but don’t mind the price that comes with the add ons.
+So to not be confused the best choice would be: A Branch desk for taller users looking for a more stable unit and the Uplift V2 commercial for average users who want a smorgasbord of options but don’t mind the price that comes with the add-ons.